-The drink also contains a ½ ounce of tequila, an ounce of grapefruit juice, ½ ounce of simple syrup and can be finished with garnish such as a grapefruit slice or some sea salt.
+The Fright Night in the Grove also contains a ½ ounce of tequila, an ounce of grapefruit juice, ½ ounce of simple syrup and can be finished with garnish such as a grapefruit slice or some sea salt.

 This is a bold cocktail with a mix of powerful liquors and packs a serious punch.

 The skeleton key is sure to open the door to good times.